-Medical assistants work mainly in facilities that handle outpatient procedures (or ambulatory care) as opposed to hospitals with larger, more specialized, staff.
-While there is some overlap between medical assistants and other medical support staff (such as nursing assistants) medical assistants have a distinct role and skill set.
+Medical assistants work mainly in doctors' offices, facilities that handle outpatient procedures (or ambulatory care), and hospitals.
+While there is some overlap between medical assistants and other medical support staff, medical assistants have a distinct role and skill set.

-Here's a look at the top five medical assistant skills:
+Here's a look at the top medical assistant skills you'll need:

 Basic Office Skills

-These office skills are similar to those done by an administrative assistant in any field.
-You’ll need telephone courtesy, strong written and verbal communication, and strong customer service skills.
-You will have to handle correspondence, billing, bookkeeping, and you’ll have to troubleshoot computer problems.
+You will have to handle billing and bookkeeping, and you’ll have to troubleshoot computer problems.
 If you have experience with a particular computer system or software, mention that in your resume.
 Microsoft Excel and Word skills are commonly needed.
 You will need writing skills to handle correspondence.

 Medical Administrative Skills